gvwilson/sensibleadventures/shapers/story.md

 6. Out of the Cage Cart...
     -   Maddy drops the brick
     -   Dockety races forward and body checks another bot just as it raises itself to grab at Maddy
-    -   The adults and Sindy are yelling for help
+    -   The goats and Sindy are yelling for help
     -   Maddy slides down to the front of the cart and unhitches it just as Crusher's head swivels 180 to see what's happening
     -   She expects the cart to slow down gently but it careens off the road
     -   Maddy is thrown into some bushes as the cart tips onto its side and slides down a rocky hill
     -   She grabs a scrap of rebar that just happens to be lying there and breaks the lock
-    -   The two goats and Sindy scramble out
+    -   Bluster and Bravo Goat scramble out
+        -   Sindy is stuck
+        -   The goats are going to leave her
+        -   Maddy rescues her
     -   Maddy hugs Sindy
-        -   The goats are Gracious and Goodness (sisters)
+        -   The goats are scared but immediately start scoffing that they were just about to escape themselves
-    -   "Was that a bot helping you?" one of the goats asks
+    -   "Was that a *bot* helping you?"
+Blsuter asks
     -   "Don't worry about that now," Maddy snaps.
 "We have to *go*!"
     -   "But---but we're in the Mire!"
     -   Just then Crusher appears at the top of the hill